matthewjmiller/mattmiller/CV.md

 "Literary Landscapes: John G. Neihardt in Branson, MO."
 Forthcoming in *The New Territory.*

-"Notes on Leaving an Orchard."
-Forthcoming in *Pomona.*

 "Empty Words: Against Artificial Language."
 Forthcoming in *Mere Orthodoxy.*

+"Notes on Leaving an Orchard." [*Pomona* Winter 2024.](https://nafex.org/index.php/pomona-archives/)

 ["Composition as the Art of Loading Brush."](https://www.frontporchrepublic.com/2023/05/composition-as-the-art-of-loading-brush/) *Front Porch Republic,* 26 May 2023.